-The Shift towards Utilitarian Diversity: the Fisher Amici talking to Swing Justice Kennedy
+The Shift toward Utilitarian Diversity: the Fisher Amici talking to [discourse with?]
+Swing Justice Kennedy

-It was in 2013 that a new challenge to affirmative action in higher education reached the Court, in the case of Fisher v.
-Univ. of Texas at Austin.
-The new case concerned a new race-conscious admission policy of the University of Texas (UT).
-The admissions policy at UT has a complex history shaped by years of litigation.
-Initially, UT's race-conscious admissions policy was prohibited in 1996.
-As an alternative, the Texas legislature adopted the "top ten percent plan," automatically admitting the top ten percent of high school graduating classes from across the state.
-After the Grutter decision, UT introduced an individualistic admissions plan that considered various factors, including race, for applicants not admitted through the percentage plan to enhance diversity.
-In Fisher I, the Petitioner challenged the constitutionality of UT's consideration of race for individual applicants, arguing that the university had a race-neutral alternative.
-The Fifth Circuit upheld the policy in their decision.
+It was in 2013 that a new challenge to affirmative action in higher education reached the Court in Fisher v.
+University of Texas at Austin.
+The new case concerned a recently adopted race-conscious admissions policy at the University of Texas (UT).
+UT admissions policy has a complex history shaped by years of litigation.
+After the university’s first race-conscious admissions policy was invalidated in 1996, the Texas legislature adopted as an alternative the “top 10 percent plan,” automatically admitting the top 10 percent of high-school graduating classes from across the state.
+To enhance diversity after the Grutter decision, UT introduced an individualistic admissions plan that considered various factors, including race, for applicants who were not admitted through the percentage plan.
+In Fisher I, the petitioner challenged the constitutionality of UT’s consideration of race for individual applicants, arguing that the university had a race-neutral alternative.
+The Fifth Circuit upheld the policy in its decision.

-By the time Fisher reached the Supreme Court, the swing justice on the bench was Justice Anthony Kennedy.
-This history of affirmative action on the Supreme Court is entangled in the history of swing justices.
-First, it was Justice Powell, a Nixon appointee, who casted the deciding vote in Bakke, who became recognized as a median Justice.
-Later followed by Justice Sandra Day O’Connor who casted the deciding vote upholding race-conscious affirmative action in Grutter.
-And finally Justice Anthony Kennedy, another Regan appointee, who was already considered a swing justice on many pivotal decisions, including on issues of race, was expected to case the deciding vote on the Fisher cases.
-It was only natural that the attention of advocates of affirmative action shifted, strategically aiming to convince Justice Kennedy, who has already articulated some of his convictions with respect to affirmative action in the past.
+This history of affirmative action in the Supreme Court is entangled in the history of swing justices.
+First, it was the Nixon-appointed Justice Lewis F. Powell who became recognized as a median justice for casting the deciding vote in Bakke.
+His successor in this role was the Reagan-appointed Justice Sandra Day O’Connor, who cast the deciding vote upholding race-conscious affirmative action in Grutter.
+By the time Fisher reached the Court, Anthony Kennedy, another Reagan appointee who was already considered a swing justice in many pivotal decisions including some on issues of race, was expected to cast the deciding vote in the Fisher cases.
+It was only natural that the attention of advocates of affirmative action made a strategic shift, the aim now being to convince Justice Kennedy, who had already articulated some of his convictions with respect to affirmative action in the past.